AdaCore/training_material/courses/spark_for_ada_programmers/7_specification_language.rst

 Range-based vs Array-based Forms
 ----------------------------------

-* Array-based form only possible if :code:`Property` does not refer to the index
+* Array-based form only possible if :ada:`Property` does not refer to the index

-* Example: array :code:`T` is sorted
+* Example: array :ada:`T` is sorted

   .. code:: ada